mugithi/google-terraform-pytorch-tpu/models/wav2vec/Readme.md

-# Training on RoBERTa
+# Training on Wav2vec

 Deploy the enviroment using the instructions in the [getting started guide](/Readme.md/#getting-started)

-Upon the deployment of the Cloud TPU enviroment using the Cloudbuild/Terraform automation tools, the enviroment comes preloaded with scripts to quickly enable you to start training a RoBERTa model
+Upon the deployment of the Cloud TPU enviroment using the Cloudbuild/Terraform automation tools, the enviroment comes preloaded with scripts to quickly enable you to start training a Wav2vec model

 There are three steps that need to be completed to start training.